chinacat36/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-I will be creating a website for a fitness nutritionist.
-Without a website, her clients contact her constantly for meal plans and recipes that she provides for them.
-This becomes redundant and is not "DRY" as we would say!
-With a website, her clients will be able to have all of her recipes in one place, create their weekly menus, and track their progress.
-New clients will be able to look at the about page to learn more about her program and view various testimonials.
-This will save her a lot of time to hopefully grow her business and direct her focus elsewhere.
-I believe the clients will also enjoy having their own user profile to view instead of having to contact her all the time.
+I will be creating a website for a nutritionist.
+Currently, she has no online presence.
+When approached by a new client, she will be able to direct them to her website.
+There, they can view more information about her program as well as see past clients that have had success.
+The user will be able to fill out a personal form to request more information from her and become a potential new client.
+I would also like to implement special menus clients can purchase if they do not prefer to go the personalized menu route.
+This will save her a lot of time and help grow her business.

 ### Features
-User login: Users will be able to create accounts and log in to the application.
-Each user will have a profile page and list of recipes to choose from.

-Search: Users will be able to search for recipes containing given text.

-Create Menu: Users will be able to choose recipes for the week and display their weekly menu once choosen.

-Create Post: Users will be able to create new blog posts when logged in.
-Blog posts will track meal plans and how they are feeling.
-New posts will appear in the user’s profile.
+New Client Form: Request more information for personalized menus based on height, weight, medical history, activity level.

+View of testimonials: A page about her business with pictures of clients that have had success.

+Special Menus to Purchase: If clients are not interested in having a personalized menu made for them, there will be pre-made menus to purchase.

 ### Technologies
 Java